gleannyc/documentation/docs/index.md

-# Welcome to Glean's documentation
+# Glean Overview

-Glean is an interactive data exploration tool for anyone in your organization to discover actionable insights.
+Glean is an interactive data exploration tool that enables anyone in your organization to discover actionable insights.
+If you have feedback about the product or this documentaiton, please reach out to [product@glean.io](mailto:product@glean.io).

-Glean allows you to quickly publish self-service data tools so your team can answer their own questions, instead of asking someone to write a SQL query.

-!!! info "Just signed up with Glean?"
+!!! info "New to Glean?"

-    Take a look at the [Quickstart guide](guides/quickstart/)
+    Take a look at the [quickstart guide](guides/quickstart/) or click the Get Access button at the top of the page to get access.

 ## Glean workflow

-### 1. Define your Data Models
+### 1. Define your Data Model

 Your data models define metrics and filters upfront so you can analyze data without writing writing code everytime.
+See the [Data Modeling Overview](docs/data-modeling/Data-Models-Overview/)

 ### 2. Analyze and Explore

-Glean automatically sets up an intuitive data exploration dashboard for each data model.
+Glean automatically sets up an intuitive data explorer for each data model.

 You can save views of the data that are important to your organization.

 ### 3. Share

-When you find something interesting, create a share link to let others dig in.
+When you find something interesting, create share links, saved views and dashboards to share insights with your team.

-The whole team is now empowered to dig into the data and share hypotheses.

-[^1]: This documentation is a work in progress, please [contact us](contact-us.md) if you have any questions or suggestions or feel free to comment on any of these pages.